 As a resident of Ahwatukee, you know that any type of major accident can put the entire small town on pause, even more so when the incident involves a pedestrian.
 Although you may pause temporarily when others are involved in collisions, when it is you or someone you love that has been hit by a car, your entire life will go on pause.
 Depending on the severity of your injuries, your life may pause for more than just a moment.
 In fact, for many pedestrians who are hit by cars, life pauses for weeks, months, and even years as they go through the recovery process.
 If you meet this misfortune, your life may change in an instant.
 Unfortunately, many pedestrian accidents end in death.
-We know this all too well from helping so many families.
+We know this all too well, from helping so many families.

-You don't think about being hit by a car because it seems like something that could never happen, and like something that only happens in the movies or that only happens to other people.
-And so, you don't think about, or prepare for, how your life might change after you have been struck by a vehicle.
+You may not think about being hit by a car because it seems like something that could never happen, and like something that only happens in the movies or that only happens to other people.
+And so, you may not think about, or prepare for, how your life might change after you have been struck by a vehicle.
 But pedestrians who are hit by cars usually have their life turned upside down.
 Below are different ways that we have seen injuries impact one's life.
 A wrongful death in a pedestrian accident is at a whole other level, although many times, pedestrian accidents for those who survive are extremely devastating.